diericx/svelte-breadcrumbs/README.md

 # Svelte-Breadcrumbs

-Svelte-Breadcrumbs makes it easy to generate meaningful breadcrumbs.
-For example, when navigating to a route such as this:
+Svelte-Breadcrumbs makes it easy to generate meaningful breadcrumbs by levering Svelte's directory structure and (Module Context Exports)[https://learn.svelte.dev/tutorial/module-exports].

+For example, when navigating to a route such as `/todos/[id]/edit` with the URL Pathname being `/todos/1/edit` you can immediately generate the breadcrumb `todos > 1 > edit`.
-Route id: `/todos/[id]/edit`

-URL Pathname: `/todos/1/edit`

-You may want more meaningful data in the breadcrumbs, such as converting an ID to a name:

-`Home / Todos / My Todo / Edit`
+What if you wanted that id to be the name of the todo itself?
+The crux of the issue lies in the fact that we are currently on the `/todos/[i]/edit` page, so any breadcrumb ui generated in `/todos/[i]/+page.svelte` or breadcrumb data returned in `/todos/[id]/+page.server.ts` will not be immediately available.
+Without some sort of data transfer or higher level organization we will need to regenerate the breadcrumb for each route.

-For each value in the route id (e.g. `/todos/[id]/edit`) a breadcrumb item is created.
-To generate the title of each breadcrum item Svelte-Breadcrumbs will attempt to import the module of the `.svelte` file in the cooresponding directory and access a constant string `pageTitle` or getter function `getPageTitle` that was exported.
-The getter function is applied to the current page's data.
+With Svelte-Breadcrumbs, the route id is first split (e.g. `/todos/[id]/edit` -> `['todos', '[id]', '/edit']`) giving us the directory for each route.
+We then attempt to import the module of the `.svelte` file in the cooresponding directory and access a constant string `pageTitle` or getter function `getPageTitle` that was exported.
+The getter function is called with the current page's data passed as a parameter.

-The title is generated with the following priority, each one acting as a fallback for the former:
+The title is then generated with the following priority, each one acting as a fallback for it's greater:

 1. Page data `crumbs` property which overrides the entire `crumbs` array
 2. `pageTitle: string` variable in the svelte page's module context
 3. `getPageTitle(data: any) -> string` function in the svelte page's module context
 4. The value in the original URL route path

-This library allows the code defining the breadcrum title to exist within the view it is defined for.
-There is also very little code repetition as this library attempts to generate/glean as much as it can.
-The alternative of defining a breadcrumb list for each route is averted.
+This library allows the code defining the breadcrum title to exist within the view itself.
+There is very little code repetition as this library attempts to generate/glean as much as it can from the url path.

 The getter functions also have access to the `PageData` types, so they can be type safe with the cooresponding load function so the developer can know exactly what data is accessible!

-The major drawback I see is that the glob import may be inefficient.
+The major drawback I see is that the glob import may be inefficient, but I'm not completely sure...

 ## Usage